CharlieDigital/chrlschn/src/content/blog/2024/a-conceptual-model-of-state-in-vue-34-using-definemodel.md

 In general, there are 3 scopes of state when we think about modern frontend applications (excluding `window` level truly global state).

 1. **Global, shared state**.
-This is state that is accessible across different components within the entire hierarchy.
+This is state that is accessible across different components within the entire hierarchy for truly global state like the logged in user account information and information shared between routes.
 2. **Hierarchical component state**.
 This is state that is accessible across different components within a subtree of the hierarchy.
+Examples are a listing-detail editor view.
 3. **Single component level state**.
-This is state that is accessible only within a single component within a hierarchy.
+This is state that is accessible only within a single component within a hierarchy and does not leave the boundary of the component as state interactions do not need to go up or down the tree.

-*(We'll examine these a bit more in a moment)*

 At the global level, there are many libraries and solutions for solving this.
-For example, React's Zustand, Jotai, Recoil, Redux (among others) and Vue's Pinia help pull state *out* from the component tree into a global scope to cut across the tree.
+For example, React’s Zustand, Jotai, Recoil, Redux (among others) and Vue’s Pinia help pull state out from the component tree into a global scope to cut across the tree.
+It’s intended to hold truly global state like light/dark mode or tenant ID’s.

-This second layer of state is where teams encounter the friction of "prop drilling" -- whether in React, Vue, or other libraries or frameworks.
+This second layer of state is where teams encounter the friction of “prop drilling” — whether in React, Vue, or other libraries or frameworks.
 Part of it is that it is onerous to manage moving state up and down this tree between components.

-The natural decision teams make in this case is to move state out into a global store instead to make it easier.
-But `defineModel` has a game changing effect on how teams can simplify managing this type of state without pulling it out into global state.
+The natural decision teams make in this case is to move state out into a global store or fall into the third component scope of state *and simply keep piling into one massive component* to avoid that friction — creating another kind of pain instead.

+Wouldn’t it be nice if it were *easy* to separate state without the friction and pain of prop drilling while maintaining Vue’s reactive two way binding?
+This is precisely where `defineModel` comes into play as it *dramatically* reduces the friction of moving state between components in a tree while maintaining Vue’s two way binding.

 ## What is `defineModel`?